About Madison Opera

 MADISON OPERA CHORUS AUDITIONS

-The next round of Madison Opera Chorus auditions will be held in summer 2023.
-Please check in May 2023 for an audition announcement.
+The next round of Madison Opera Chorus auditions will be held in Summer 2024.
+Please check back in May 2024 for an audition announcement.

 STUDIO ARTIST AUDITIONS

-Madison Opera is holding auditions for Wisconsin and Upper-Midwest based young artists for its Studio Artists Program in the 2023/24 season.
+Madison Opera is holding auditions for Wisconsin and Upper-Midwest based young artists for its Studio Artist Program in the 2024/25 season.

 Please note: This is not a full-time program.
 Compensation will be based on specific assignments, and outreach activities will be scheduled by mutual agreement.
 While there is no specific age range, artists should have completed their undergraduate degree and be in the early stages of a professional opera career.